fblascogarma/backend_starter/backend/README.md

 ## Steps

 1) Create a virtual environment and activate it.
+If you don't know why this is necessary, check the last section of this file.

 2) Install Django by typing
 pip install Django
 Also install Django REST framework by typing